ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 To generate leaderboard statistics, there are two steps:

-1. Inference the evaluation data and obtain the results from specific models
+1. LLM Inference of the evaluation data from specific models

 ```bash
 python openfunctions_evaluation.py --model MODEL_NAME --test-category TEST_CATEGORY